cgelu/Stock-Trend-Projection/README.md

-# 📈 Apple Stock Trend Prodiction
+# 📈 Apple Stock Trend Prediction

 This project downloads historical stock data for Apple Inc. (AAPL) using Yahoo Finance, performs feature engineering, trains a Random Forest classifier to predict the direction of the next day's price, and visualizes stock trends and correlations.